 Carte Brute seeks to invite everybody to get to know and appreciate Switzerland’s 50 most important exposed concrete buildings

 Exposed concrete architecture is omnipresent in Switzerland.
-It is part of our everyday life and belongs to the cultural heritage like music and art.
-Nevertheless, it has a bad reputation.
+It is part of our everyday life and part of our cultural heritage, just like music and art.
+Yet it has a bad reputation.
 Brutalist buildings from the 1960s and 1970s are often still considered “monsters”.
-Carte Brute wants to change all that: the double-page folding guide in A1 format encourages readers to rediscover Switzerland’s béton-brut landscape.
-It presents 50 concrete building icons from the beginnings to the present day from across all parts of the country.
+Carte Brute aims to change all that: the double-page folding guide in A1 format encourages readers to rediscover Switzerland’s béton-brut landscape.
+It presents 50 concrete architectural icons from the beginning to the present day, from all parts of the country.